polarfire-soc/hart-software-services/README.md

 In the `Default` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
 Also generated are `output-envm.map`, which is a mapfile for the build, and  `hss-envm.sym`, which is a list of symbols.
 (The name `Default` is required by SoftConsole for programming purposes.)

+Once built, program the HSS to the board:

+    $ make program

+Note: For the PolarFire SoC Video Kit, the DIE argument must be set to MPFS250T to match the device die.

+    $ make program DIE=MPFS250T

 A variety of alternative build options can be seen by running `make help`:

     $ make help